alexhunsley/alexhunsley.github.io/index.md

 Over 20 years software engineering; 14 of those are mobile focused, with the last 10 specialising in iOS as a contractor.

-Equally happy working in development teams or being the solo iOS developer on-site.
+Equally happy working in development teams or being the solo iOS developer expert with a client.
 I'm fortunate to have worked with some great clients in both the private and public sector.

 Swift, Objective C, Python, Java, Golang, C, some C++ and C#.
 And 6502 :)